 Skip to content Skip to navigation

-The Building of Charlotte's Wood
+A Reforestation Project: The Building of Charlotte's Wood

 Last year, Milk & More started an exciting new partnership with Creating Tomorrow’s Forests as part of Green Friday, which aims to shift the focus away from consumerism and towards sustainability.
 As part of a drive to help businesses be more sustainable and give back to nature, CTF creates forests and restores lost habitats across the UK.
+Let’s meet the team and find out more about this exciting venture.

 For every new delivery signup or every twenty one-off orders during Green Friday week, CTF planted a tree for Milk & More on our beautiful wetland site in Somerset, Charlotte’s Wood.
 In total the Milk & More customers planted an amazing 1,445 trees of species including oak, black poplar, alder, bird cherry, and willows.
 These trees will absorb an estimated 361 tonnes of carbon dioxide over the next 30 years and contribute to restoring rare wet woodland habitat as well as fighting climate change.
 With each tree we have also planted an area of floodplain wildflower meadow, and you have helped to create 246m2 of meadow, which is now alive with bees and butterflies.
 This contribution is invaluable to restoring our beautiful countryside back to its natural state and we would like to say a huge thank you Milk & More and their customers for prioritising sustainability.